 \textbf{1.
 Models:} We analyse the behaviour of two model classes, logistic regression (LR) and gradient-boosted decision trees (GBM), using the popular \texttt{scikit-learn} package (more details in Appendix~\ref{app:models}).

 \textbf{2.
-Data:} We perform experiments on three datasets: The ACS Income and ACS Employment datasets from the \texttt{folktables} package \cite{ding2021} and the active labour market program (ALMP) for the unemployed dataset from Switzerland \cite{lechner2020}.
-Table \ref{tab:datasets} contains a summary of the data.

-The ACS Income and ACS Employment datasets contain ACS PUMS data from the US Census.
-The target variables are whether a person's income is above 50k and whether they are employed, respectively.
+Data:} We perform experiments on three datasets: The ACS Income and ACS Employment datasets from the \texttt{folktables} package \cite{ding2021} from the US Census and the active labour market policy (ALMP) evaluation dataset from Switzerland \cite{lechner2020}.
+Table \ref{tab:datasets} in Appendix~\ref{app:datasets} contains a summary of the data.
+In ACS Income and ACS Employment, the target variables are whether a person's income is above 50k and whether they are employed, respectively.
 We consider two binary protected attributes: sex (male/female) and race (white/black).
 Note that the US Census asks for sex rather than gender, which is reflected in the derived dataset.
 Race is self-indicated in the census, and we restrict to the white/black categories.\footnote{We want to emphasise that race categories are an over-simplification of the complex notion of racialization.
-Their use should always be contextualised and avoided where possible.}

-The ALMP dataset was collected to analyse the effect of active labour market programs (ALMP) for the unemployed in Switzerland \cite{lechner2020}.
-The target varible in this case is whether a person will be employed for at least 6 months within the next two years.
+Their use should always be contextualised and avoided where possible \cite{doh2025}.} In the ALMP dataset, our target variable is whether a person will be employed for at least 6 months within the next two years.
 We consider two binary protected attributes: gender (male/female) and citizenship (Swiss/foreign).
 In line with previous literature \cite{zezulka2024}, we exclude caseworker information and restrict data to German-speaking cantons.